Code-Institute-Submissions/iKelvvv-MS4/README.md

 ### Project Acknowledgements
 - Code Institue Tutor Support - For directing me to the correct solutions for any bugs.

-- My Mentor - For his constructive critisim and always pushing me to go further to develop my skills.
+- My Mentor - For his constructive criticism and always pushing me to go further to develop my skills.